rgbwalker/Amstrad_CPC_464_new_Cherry_Keyboard/README.md

 Among the differences between this keyboard and the original we have:

-- Compuesto de pulsadores de 2 pines tipo Cherry MX: sencillos sin luces led ni RGB y no hay membrana como en el original.

 - Composed of 2 pin Cherry MX type switches: simple without LED or RGB lights and there is no membrane as in the original.
 - Standard keys (caps), which means:
 	* "ENTER" key ISO format: smaller than the original, which forces the “DEL" and 	right "SHIFT" keys to be smaller than the original ones, (so that all the keys end up 	aligned without protuberances on the right side above each other).
 	* "DEL" key of 1 unit .
-	* Right"SHIFT" key, of 1.75 units.
+	* Right "SHIFT" key, of 1.75 units.
-	* "SPACE" key of 7 units, (the original is 9 units, completely out of today's standard, or at least I haven't been able to find anything of that size).
-This forces you to center 	the "SPACE" key and reposition the "CTRL" key.
+	* "SPACE" bar of 7 units, (the original is 9 units, completely out of today's standard, or at least I haven't been able to find anything of that size).
+This forces you to center 	the "SPACE" bar and reposition the "CTRL" key.

 For all these details, this PCB would NOT fit into the housing of an original CPC 464.
 Or, at least, it wouldn't fit like a glove like the original keyboard.
 The fixing holes are also not intended to be used with the original housing.